Fidlers Run: Hydrology

 A National Pollutant Discharge Elimination System permit allowing a facility in Lower Mahanoy Township known as Former Hut Restaurant STP to discharge sewage into Fidlers Run at a point 1.58 mi upstream of its mouth was issued; it will be effective from April 2015 to March 2020.

 Geography and geology

 The elevation near the mouth of Fiddlers Run is 407 ft above sea level.
 The elevation of the stream's source is 634 ft above sea level.

 Fidlers Run is approximately 3 to 5 ft wide.
 It has been described as a "tiny stream" and the valley in which its headwaters are located in is small.
-The stream is the one of the last major streams to flow into the Susquehanna River in Northumberland County.
+The stream is one of the last major streams to flow into the Susquehanna River in Northumberland County.

 Various types of shale have been observed in the vicinity of Fidlers Run.

 Watershed

 The watershed of Fidlers Run has an area of 6.88 sqmi.
 The stream is entirely within the United States Geological Survey quadrangle of Pillow.
 Its mouth is located within 1 mi of Herndon.
 Its source is located approximately 2 mi northeast of Mandata, near Pennsylvania Route 225.

 Fidlers Run flows through agricultural land for much of its length, especially in its upper reaches.
 However, in its lower reaches, there are "environmentally sensitive" areas along or near the stream, especially on its southern side.
 The stream's mouth is located near developed land in Herndon.

 Flooding was recorded on Fidlers Run, and numerous other streams in the Susquehanna River watershed, due to Tropical Storm Agnes in June 1972.